Islamic American Relief Agency: Early history

-IARA-USA opened its doors in Columbia, Missouri by a group of concerned Sudanese residents in the United States as a response to the humanitarian emergency in Sudan and other parts of Africa.
+IARA-USA was founded in Columbia, Missouri, by a group of concerned Sudanese residents in the United States as a response to the humanitarian emergency in Sudan and other parts of Africa.
 As the time went on, the organization has helped many people in many parts of the world, including the Middle East, Southeast Asia, and the United States.
 Although they were all Muslims, they served to help the needy around the world, no matter what nationality their recipients may be.

 Orphan sponsorship

-Of all its programs, IARA-USA was very successful in its Orphan Sponsorship program, where donors could sponsor an orphan in another country for $1.00 per day.
+Of all its programs, IARA-USA was very successful in its Orphan Sponsorship program, where donors could sponsor an orphan in another country for $1 per day.
 This amount provided food, clothing, medical care, education, and other necessities to the orphan in the time he/she was sponsored.
 Every sponsor received a photo and biographical information for each child he/she sponsored.
 The IARA-USA Orphan Sponsorship program served orphans in Afghanistan, Albania, Azerbaijan, Bangladesh, Chad, Ethiopia, Jordan, Kenya, Lebanon, Mali, Pakistan, Somalia, Uganda, and Yemen.